Our list of 8 best Wi-Fi analyzer apps for Mac

-WiFI Scanner does the same job as the other tools here, though it’s most like Wifi Explorer.
+WiFi Scanner does the same job as the other tools here, though it’s almost like Wifi Explorer.
 It supplies all the data you need to analyze wireless networks and identify hot and cold spots, as well as interference and channel overlap.
 You can also export data as a CSV or HTML file.
 Where WiFi Scanner comes into its own is in the way it allows you to choose icons and names for connected devices.
 That allows you to see much more clearly who and what is connected to your network at any one time.

-iAnalyzeWifi is all about colorful graphs to make it easy to see what’s happening on your network, or any other network within range.
+iAnalyzeWifi is all about colorful graphs to make it easy to see what’s happening on your network or any other network within range.
 It displays charts showing channels and signal strength, and each device on the network is represented in a different color.
 You can print out any of the reports or save them as a PDF.
 You won’t find some of the in-depth data and analysis that’s available in, for example, NetSpot, but if your main interest is signal strength and channel congestion, this may be all you need.

 Other ways to monitor Wi-Fi networks

-So how to check your Wi-Fi speed using it?
+So, how to check your Wi-Fi speed using it?

 Install the app and click on the small iMac icon in the Menu bar.

-Just click the menu bar item, and, under Network, choose Test Speed.
+Just click the menu bar item, and under Network, choose Test Speed.
 It will tell you the upload and download speed as well as what you can comfortably do at that speed.

 Quite funny that the dropdown option tells me what I can do with that speed🙂.